mattias/irc-cah/README.md

 ##Install
 1. Clone the repository.
+2. Copy the configuration file production.json.example to production.json
-2. Edit configuration files with your channel & server settings.
+2. Edit configuration file with your channel & server settings.
 3. Install dependencies using `npm install`.

 ###Requirements